latenitefilms/BRAWToolbox/README.md

 The below features are not yet available in the latest beta, and will be added prior to release on the Mac App Store:

-- The **Relink Unliked BRAW Clips within an EVENT** Toolbox feature is not yet enabled
+- The **Relink Unlinked BRAW Clips within an EVENT** Toolbox feature is not yet enabled
 - The **Convert BRAW clips to MOV's within an EVENT** Toolbox feature is not yet enabled
+- The **Convert MOV's to BRAW Clips within an EVENT** Toolbox feature is not yet enabled

 ---